Superconformal algebras and holomorphic field theories: Derived structures in complex geometry

 where $A = \O(\C^{\N-1}[1]) = \CC[\varepsilon_1,\ldots,\varepsilon_{\N-1}]$, and $\varepsilon_i$ are variables of cohomological degree $-1$. \end{dfn}

-The algebras just mentioned live naturally over an arbitrary complex manifold $X$.
+The algebras just mentioned live naturally over a complex manifold $X$ of any dimension.
 Indeed, when $\cN=1$, it is simply given as the Dolbeault complex on $X$ with values in $\fg$.
 For extended supersymmetry, we can also give a geometric interpretation that thinks of them as objects living over a certain graded space.

 Let $X$ be a complex manifold of dimension $d$.
 For any $m \geq 0$, define the graded space $X^{d|m}$ to have graded ring of functions

 where $\varepsilon_i$ are variables of cohomological degree $-1$.
 Note that we here treat the odd directions as completely algebraic, and will persist in this convention.
 Thus, for instance, when we write $\Omega^{p,q}(X^{d|m})$ we mean forms of type $(p,q)$ on $X$ with values in the graded ring $\CC[\varepsilon_1,\ldots, \varepsilon_m]$.